Sc-Lunar/dklike-owner/README.md

 ## About DKLike API Server

-This is a custom server template for DankaguLike where you can host charts made by users remotely online.
+This is a custom server source code for DankaguLike where you can host charts made by users remotely online.

 Using SQLite (sqlite3) as database provider & Express.js as web framework.

 Original instruction: [https://dankag-like.web.app/custom-server](https://dankag-like.web.app/custom-server)

-## How to make your own server from this code

-Follow the instruction from this document that I made here: [https://docs.google.com/document/d/1K4AzgyUL6M3_fGBfq7wp-eMjqApQONYDXInfTLPz8dI/edit?tab=t.0#heading=h.ymhzddga2h9m](https://docs.google.com/document/d/1K4AzgyUL6M3_fGBfq7wp-eMjqApQONYDXInfTLPz8dI/edit?tab=t.0#heading=h.ymhzddga2h9m)
+> [!WARNING]
+> The following source code is only used for reference.
+You are on your own in case anything goes wrong, especially on security side.

 ## Changelog
-- 1.0.4: Added pagination
-- 1.0.3: Mobile UI support (responsive update)
+None